 - This view posits the universe’s intelligence as intrinsic and a continuum from most rudimentary possible to all-comprehending, representing every degree possible.
 (The Great Chain of Being)

-- This view posits the universe’s energy as infinite and micro- and microscopically intrinsic to it, whether that energy manifests itself in inanimate, animate or discernibly intelligent entities.
+- This view posits the universe’s energy as infinite and micro- and macroscopically intrinsic to it, whether that energy manifests itself in inanimate, animate or discernibly intelligent entities.